adaltas/node-csv-docs/src/md/project/distributions/nodejs_cjs.md

 The CommonJS distribution is appropriate to Node.js packages which have not yet migrated to [ECMAScript modules](/project/distributions/nodejs_esm/).

 Node.js builtin globals and modules are not inserted.
-This is both motivated by performance and compatiblity reasons.
+This is both motivated by performance and compatibility reasons.
 The buffer shim generates error, [see #303](https://github.com/adaltas/node-csv/issues/303).
 Use the [browser IIFE distribution](/project/distributions/browser_iife/) or integrate the module with a build system to provide the appropriate shims.

 When using the `csv` package, use the following import directives: